hevel86/ConsolidateDataRecorder/README.md

 2. **Selecting Directory**: Use the GUI to select the directory containing your CSV files.

+3. **Output**:
-3. **Output**: The script will create a consolidated CSV file named `corrected_consolidated.csv` in the same directory, with data entries separated by commas.
+   - The script will create a consolidated CSV file named `corrected_consolidated.csv` in the same directory, with data entries separated by commas.
+   - A line graph with statistical data for each numeric column will be displayed.

-## How It Works
+## Features

-- The script reads each CSV file in the selected directory, assuming they use `;` as a delimiter.
-- The first four lines of each file are skipped, as data starts from line 5.
-- Headers are read from the first file, and subsequent files' headers are ignored.
-- Data from all files is consolidated under these headers.
-- The output file is created using `,` as a delimiter.
+- **CSV Consolidation**: Combines multiple CSV files (semicolon-separated) into a single comma-separated CSV file.
+- **Graph Generation**: Generates a line graph with the timestamp on the x-axis.
+- **Statistical Analysis**: Calculates and displays mean, median, standard deviation, minimum, and maximum for each numeric column in the graph.

 ## Notes

-- Ensure that all CSV files in the directory have the same structure and headers.
+- Ensure all CSV files have the same structure and headers.
-- The script handles files encoded in UTF-8 and falls back to ISO-8859-1 in case of encoding issues.
+- The script expects the 'Timestamp' column to be in a specific format.
+Adjust the `date_format` in the script if necessary.

 ## Troubleshooting

+- **Timestamp Format**: If the graph does not display correctly, ensure the timestamp format in the script matches the format in your CSV files.
 - **Encoding Errors**: If you encounter encoding errors, check if your CSV files have a consistent encoding format.
-- **Missing Data**: Ensure that all files follow the expected format with data starting from line 5.

 ## License